 5 Best Practices of Board Reporting

-In addition, increasing shareholder activism, high visibility board failures, and expanding regulatory demands are driving increased expectations of board performance.
-As board accountability increases, directors are engaging more deeply and more often with management and staff to develop and oversee competitive strategy.
+In addition, increasing shareholder activism, high-profile board failures, and expanding regulatory demands are driving increased expectations of board performance.
+As board accountability increases, directors are engaging more deeply and more often with management and staff to develop and implement competitive strategy.

 To fulfill these expectations, board demands for high-quality financial and management performance reporting have never been greater—many finance professionals are struggling to meet the demands of their organizations.
 Systems, processes, and culture are challenged by: